servo/book/src/contributing/guides/diagnosing-expected-wpt-failures.md

 The WPT test harness suppresses most output related to failures that are marked expected in the `.ini` file.

-To learn more about all failures for a test file, change the top-level `[filename.html]` so it doesn't match the actual filename; this will cause the harness to ignore the ini file entirely.
+To learn more about all failures for a test file, change the top-level `[filename.html]` so it doesn't match the actual filename; this will cause the harness to ignore the `.ini` file entirely.

 To learn more about one subtest in particular, delete it from the `.ini` file then run the test again.
 The harness will show the specific test assertions that fail, along with the JS stack trace when the failures occur.